ey92/notes/books.md

 ### A History of the World in 6 Glasses - Tom Standage

-beer, wine, spirits, coffee, tea, coca-cola interestingly, the drinks either have alcohol or caffeine.
+beer, wine, spirits, coffee, tea, coca-cola

+Interestingly, the drinks either have alcohol or caffeine.
 They began as drinks that were a safe alternative to water whose safety was questionable.
 First by fermentation, then by boiling water.
 It also follows the history of humans from the first civilizations developing around settlements and reliable sources of food to consumable currency, to fueling global trade (and slavery).

-Another fun fact - Greeks and Romans diluted their wines with water Coffee is from Arabia, and for a time Arabian merchants kept their monopoly by only selling roasted beans.
+Another fun fact - Greeks and Romans diluted their wines with water

+Coffee is from Arabia, and for a time Arabian merchants kept their monopoly by only selling roasted beans.
 The Dutch managed to smuggle a Mocha plant and developed plantations in Java.
 A cutting was given to Louix XIV, the offspring of which Louix XVI had planted across the French colonies.
 English coffee houses hosted men of any class and served as open centers of discussion for all topics.
 Different coffee houses became known for specific topics (market news, scientific discussion, literature, etc).
 Newspapers, LSEG, auction houses, and insurance companies came out of coffee houses.
 So much free information was available that they became known as penny universities.

 The British didn't have a good supply to coffee or the plant, but they managed to defeat the Dutch navy, establishing British supremacy at sea.
 The British East India company effectively had ownership of the Indian colony for a few decades.
 They got green tea from China, but could not trade anything but silver in return.
 They illegally